jraylan/opencode-seamless-agent/README.md

 A OpenCode CLI plugin that makes IA Agent require user confirmation before actions are executed.
 This adds an extra layer of safety and control to automated processes.

+## NOTICE

+This is a working in progress and still not ready for use.
+Check the vscode/antigravity version at [SeamlessAgent](https://github.com/jraylan/seamless-agent).

 ## Features

 - ✅ **Action interception** - Captures IA Agent actions before execution